Do Donkeys Need Blankets?

 2. Clips should always be clip side facing IN toward the donkeys body to prevent getting caught on anything.

-3. Donkeys should be groomed daily when wearing blankets and at minimum once a week with a slicker brush or a long toothed brush to ensure their skin is still getting some air and that dead skin is being removed.
+3. Donkeys should be groomed a few times a week when wearing blankets and at minimum once a week with a slicker brush or a long toothed brush to ensure their skin is still getting some air and that dead, shedding skin is being removed.

 4. Blankets need to be washed and re-waterproofed every year.
 You can find waterproofing spray online or at any tack shop that sells horse blankets.
 (We like scotch guard.)